ZerdBG3/RAW/Features.md

 * Shield Master: Gives Shove (both options) as a bonus action after attacking on your turn

 ## Spells
+* Changes last cantrip damage buff from level 10 to level 11
 * Call Lightning creates a storm area, inside which the caster can target a smaller area to deal damage each turn
 * Chromatic Orb deals 3d8 base damage and no longer create surfaces.
 It can still interact with surfaces if targeting the surface directly (for cold, fire and lightning versions)
 * Feign Death provides a Dismiss spell to the caster